StreamUnlimited/training-git/README-lab1.txt

   * First merge your own branch from command line
     $ git merge ...
   * Merge the remote branch using the UI and review the incoming patches

+* This is completely new section of the first lab, which is supper important and improve the understanding obtained from the training by 500%.